 - Gordon Corera : Russians Among Us: Sleeper Cells, Ghost Stories and the Hunt for Putin’s Agents.
 William Collins.

 - Stewart Copeland : Strange Things Happen: A Life with “The Police”, Polo and Pygmies.
 Igniter Press.
 Who could believe that Sting was 70 last year, that this year Stewart Copeland will be 70 or that Andy Summers 80?
-This is a memoir written by Copeland back in 2009, and it is one of the most enervating books I have read for many years.
-Copeland has had a very interesting life (starting by growing up in the Middle East as the son of a famous former CIA officer) and he has pursued several fascinating careers.
-He has had major changes in career direction (from drummer to film & video game music composer to ballet & opera composer to film-maker to successful amateur polo player), most of which seem to have occurred by accident or synchronicity.
-But he has always been quick to recognize and to grasp opportunities and to work hard.
+This is a memoir written by Copeland back in 2009, and it is one of the most uplifting books I have read for many years.
+Copeland has had a very interesting life (starting by growing up in the Middle East as the son of a famous former CIA officer whose birthday he shares) and he has pursued several fascinating careers.
+He has had major changes in career direction (from drummer to composer of film-music and video-game-music, to composer of ballets and operas, to film-maker, with a detour to successful amateur polo player), most of which seem to have occurred by accident or synchronicity.
+But he has always been quick to recognize and grasp opportunities and to work hard.
 The book radiates energy, enthusiasm, intelligence, and mental agility, and Copeland would clearly be a fascinating person to know.
+His father called him “the family genius” in his father’s own memoir, which is quite the accolade in that particular family.
 He understands the shamanic power of music, and the emotional and psychic resonances of its performance.
-The writing is warm and positive while still being honest, and reading the book is ennobling.
-I think differently about life after reading this book.
+The writing is generous, warm and positive.
+Copeland has a rare ability to recount dispassionately arguments he was in, being both fair to his opponents and honest about himself.
+His descriptions of these arguments do not sound like PR spin or read as compromises glossing over conflicts.
+Reading this book is ennobling.
+I think differently about life after reading it.